mathiasertl/django-ca/docs/source/cli/cas.rst

 In certificate authorities, the TLS Feature extension (`RFC 7633
 <https://datatracker.ietf.org/doc/html/rfc7633.html>`_) will require end entity certificates signed by this
-certificate authority to include the same or a superset of features.
+certificate authority to include at least the same features.
 This is not commonly used in practice.

 ..
 NOTE::